Dining with Diabetes

 “There’s so much at stake,” said Gayle Price, K-State Research and Extension family and consumer science specialist and coordinator of the program in Kansas.
 Diabetes increases the risk of stroke, heart disease, kidney disease, retinopathy that can lead to blindness and neuropathy that can lead to lower limb amputation.

-Classes will be held on Wednesdays, January 24, 31 and February 7 and 14 from 10a-Noon at our Johnson County Extension Office.
-Lunch is included at every class.
+For more information or to register for Dining with Diabetes classes, visit johnson.k-state.edu/.
+Classes will be held on Tuesday, January 28, February 4, 11 and 18 from 3:00-5:00 PM at our Johnson County Extension Office.
+Dinner is included in every class.
 The fee for all four classes is $25.